open-telemetry/opentelemetry-js/packages/opentelemetry-api/README.md

     @opentelemetry/exporter-prometheus # add exporters as needed
 ```

+> Note: this example is for node.js.
+See [examples/tracer-web](https://github.com/open-telemetry/opentelemetry-js/tree/master/examples/tracer-web) for a browser example.

 ### Initialize the SDK

 Before any other module in your application is loaded, you must initialize the global tracer and meter providers.
 If you fail to initialize a provider, no-op implementations will be provided to any library which acquires them from the API.